ZirconiaCubed3/Linux-Checklist/README.md

 sudo apt list --installed
 ```
 This is not recommended because, just in the ubuntu image I was testing these commands on, there were 1,701 packages installed.
 That is a lot to go through.

+For more items, look at swcta_checklist.md and https://github.com/Forty-Bot/linux-checklist